China miner Tianqi meets with Chilean anti-trust prosecutor on SQM

-SANTIAGO (Reuters) - Representatives of Chinese lithium giant Tianqi Lithium met with Chile’s top anti-trust prosecutor less than a month after Chilean authorities moved to block the miner from buying a coveted stake in Chile’s SQM, Chile’s lobbyist transparency website showed on Tuesday.
+SANTIAGO, April 3 (Reuters) - Representatives of Chinese lithium giant Tianqi met with Chile’s top anti-trust prosecutor less than a month after Chilean authorities moved to block the miner from buying a coveted stake in Chile’s SQM, Chile’s lobbyist transparency website showed on Tuesday.

 Felipe Irarrazabal, head of the National Economic Prosecutor’s office, known by its Spanish initials FNE, met on March 29 with three lobbyists for the Chinese miner to discuss “Corfo’s complaint against Tianqi,” according to the website.

 The meeting at the prosecutor’s downtown Santiago office came as the FNE reviewed a complaint filed by Chile development agency Corfo.
-The complaint seeks to block the sale by Canada’s Nutrien Ltd of a 32 percent stake in SQM to Tianqi or any state-backed Chinese bidder.
+The complaint seeks to block the sale by Canada’s Nutrien Ltd of a 32 percent stake in SQM to Chinese bidder Tianqi Lithium or any state-backed firm.

 The approximately-$4 billion stake in SQM, the world’s lowest-cost producer of lithium - a key ingredient in rechargeable batteries - is considered a prize asset in the global race to secure resources to develop electric vehicles.